What is MLC Critical Illness Insurance?

 - The ability to freeze your stepped premiums from the age of thirty onwards, which means that you will pay the same amount rather than increasing amounts but your benefit level will reduce each year

-- A payout of $5000 if the stand alone critical illness benefit cannot be paid out due to death occurring within fourteen days of you suffering a critical condition
+- A payout of $5000 if a stand-alone critical illness benefit cannot be paid out due to death occurring within fourteen days of you suffering a critical condition

 Reasons why you should consider taking out critical illness cover